Roger Grimau

-Roger Grimau Gragera (born 14 July 1978) is a Spanish professional basketball coach and former player.
-He is the current head coach of Dinamo București of the Liga Națională.
+Roger Grimau Gragera (born 14 July 1978) is a Spanish professional basketball coach and former player, currently serving as the head coach for Bursasporr in the Basketbol Süper Ligi (BSL).
 During his playing days, he was a 1.96 m tall swingman, that could also play as a point guard.

 Professional career

 Grimau quickly moved to continue a family legacy in the world of basketball.
 Like his father before him, and as his two younger siblings who would follow suit, Roger rose to the ranks as a professional basketball player.